dnanexus/cwic/Readme.developer.md

 dx build
 ```

-Then you can run your app with:
+Then you can run your applet with:

 ```
 dx run my-cwic-app --ssh